Types of Galaxies

 According to Hubble Tuning Fork, barred spiral galaxies are notated as SB rather than just S or SA as typical spiral galaxies are.
 Additionally, as noted earlier, the Milky Way is a barred galaxy!

-But this went unnoticed by astronomers for a while compared to other galaxies because of the smaller bar of the Milky Way compared to other barred galaxies.
+But this went unnoticed by astronomers for a while, compared to other galaxies, because the Milky Way’s bar is smaller than those of other barred galaxies.

 Elliptical Galaxies

-These elliptical galaxies are classified by their ovular shape and lack of central bulge.
+These elliptical galaxies are characterized by their oval shapes and lack of central bulges.
 In contrast to their name, however, sometimes these galaxies are rather circular.

-The stars and gasses in these types of galaxies are spread fairly evenly throughout, however, the center is still the brightest area.
+The stars and gas in these types of galaxies are spread fairly evenly throughout; however, the center remains the brightest region.
 Additionally, elliptical galaxies do not contain many new stars.
-Rather, these galaxies are comprised of old, low mass stars.
+Instead, these galaxies are comprised of old, low-mass stars.

 NGC 3610.
 ESA/Hubble & NASA, Acknowledgement: Judy Schmidt